Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/overview/CommonDataModel.md

 permalink: common_data_model_overview.html
 toc: false
 ---
-## Unidiata's Common Data Model Version 4
+## Unidiata's Common Data Model Version 4file formats

-Unidata’s Common Data Model (CDM) is an abstract <a href="https://en.wikipedia.org/wiki/Data_model\" target="_blank">data model</a> for scientific datasets.
-It merges the <a href="http://www.unidata.ucar.edu/software/netcdf/" target="_blank">netCDF</a>, <a href="http://www.opendap.org/OPeNDAP" target="_blank">OPeNDAP</a>, and <a href="http://www.hdfgroup.org/products/hdf5/" target="_blank">HDF5</a> data models to create a common API for many types of scientific data.
-The NetCDF Java library is an implementation of the CDM which can read many <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/reference/formats/FileTypes.html">Unidata’s Common Data Model (CDM) is an abstract <a href="https://en.wikipedia.org/wiki/Data_model\" target="_blank">data model</a> for scientific datasets.
-It merges the <a href="http://www.unidata.ucar.edu/software/netcdf/" target="_blank">netCDF</a>, <a href="http://www.opendap.org/OPeNDAP" target="_blank">OPeNDAP</a>, and <a href="http://www.hdfgroup.org/products/hdf5/" target="_blank">HDF5</a> data models to create a common API for many types of scientific data.
-The NetCDF Java library is an implementation of the CDM which can read many <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/reference/formats/FileTypes.html" target="_blank">file formats</a> besides netCDF.
+Unidata’s Common Data Model (CDM) is an abstract <a href="https://en.wikipedia.org/wiki/Data_model" target="_blank">data model</a> for scientific datasets.
+It merges the <a href="http://www.unidata.ucar.edu/software/netcdf/" target="_blank">netCDF</a>, <a href="http://www.opendap.org" target="_blank">OPeNDAP</a>, and <a href="https://portal.hdfgroup.org/display/support/" target="_blank">HDF5</a> data models to create a common API for many types of scientific data.
+The NetCDF Java library is an implementation of the CDM which can read many file types.
+Unidata’s Common Data Model (CDM) is an abstract <a href="https://en.wikipedia.org/wiki/Data_model" target="_blank">data model</a> for scientific datasets.
+It merges the <a href="http://www.unidata.ucar.edu/software/netcdf/" target="_blank">netCDF</a>, <a href="http://www.opendap.org" target="_blank">OPeNDAP</a>, and <a href="https://portal.hdfgroup.org/display/support/" target="_blank">HDF5</a> data models to create a common API for many types of scientific data.
+The NetCDF Java library is an implementation of the CDM which can read many [file formats](/file_types.html) besides netCDF.
 We call these CDM files, a shorthand for files that can be read by the NetCDF Java library and accessed through the CDM data model.

 The Common Data Model has three layers, which build on top of each other to add successively richer semantics:

-1. The <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/index.html#dataAccess" target="_blank"> data access layer </a>, also known as the <b>_syntactic layer_</b>, handles data reading and writing.
+1. The [Data Access Layer ](#data-access-layer-object-model), also known as the <b>_syntactic layer_</b>, handles data reading and writing.
-2. The <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/index.html#CoordSys" target="_blank">coordinate system</a> layer identifies the coordinates of the data arrays.
+2. The [Coordinate System ](#coordinate-system-object-model) layer identifies the coordinates of the data arrays.
 Coordinates are a completely general concept for scientific data; we also identify specialized <b>_georeferencing coordinate systems_</b>, which are important to the Earth Science community.
-3. The <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/index.html#ScientificFeatureTypes" target="_blank"> scientific feature type</a> layer identifies specific types of data, such as grids, radial, and point data, adding specialized methods for each kind of data.
+3. The [Scientific Feature Types](#scientific-feature-types) layer identifies specific types of data, such as grids, radial, and point data, adding specialized methods for each kind of data.

 ## Data Access Layer Object Model